ahmedmagds/WhatsGNU/README.md

                    [-s STRAINHITS] [-b] [-c [CCST_TYPING]] [-v]
                    fastafile_faa

-WhatsGNU v1.0 utilizes the naturalvariation in public databases to rank protein sequences based on the number of observed exact proteinmatches (the GNU score) in all known genomes of certain species & can quickly create whole protein reports
+WhatsGNU v1.0 utilizes the natural variation in public databases to rank protein sequences based on the number of observed exact protein matches (the GNU score) in all known genomes of certain species & can quickly create whole protein reports